Papoite282/smart-it-ticket-management-system/README.md

 ## Production Readiness Notes

-This project is portfolio/interview-ready and structured for production evolution.
+This project is for portfolio and structured for production evolution.
 Before a real deployment, the next recommended improvements are:

 - Hash passwords instead of storing demo plaintext credentials.
 - Add expiring sessions or JWT refresh-token flow.